zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/bulk-operation-executing.md

 ```

 ## Purpose
-This event allows you to check or change some options that have been automatically added when none is specified such as Batch Size, Column Mapping, Timeout, etc.
+This event allows you to check or change some options that have been automatically added when none are specified such as Batch Size, Column Mapping, Timeout, etc.